rzabolotin/my_articles/rzabolotin.hashnode.dev/2021.07.02 simple logging in python/article.md

 # Introducing

 Hi guys.
-This is my first blog post, not only on this platform, but in general (And I write it using google.translate, sorry for mistakes).
+This is my first blog post, not only on this platform, but in general (And I write it using Google Translate, sorry for mistakes).
 I really liked the idea of this platform, so I decided to give it a try.
 I really love programming in python, although this is not my main area of work.
 Today I want to share with you one library for logging.

 How do you prefer to write debug messages in your scripts?
 I usually use plain print, and that's usually enough.

-But when the project gets more complex, all these prints posted all over the project can be terribly annoying, and they mess up the code.
+When the project gets more complex, all these prints posted all over the project can be terribly annoying, and they mess up the code.
 In such cases, I prefer to include the loguru library in my project.
 It's a third party library, but I think it's worth adding to your project.

 # Install